Best prawn mee and seafood soup in Singapore

 Blanco Court Prawn Mee started in 1928, so chances are, your ah gong might have brought ah ma here for prawn mee years ago.
-For $5.80, you’ll find yourself with a medium bowl of prawn mee with three halved prawns, pork ribs and a light shower of fried shallot oil.
-Together with kang kong, the combination of thick bee hoon and egg noodles creates a great mix of textures.
+For $5.80, you’ll get a medium bowl of prawn mee with three halved prawns, pork ribs and a light shower of fried shallot oil.
+Together with kang kong, the combination of thick bee hoon and egg noodles creates a mix of textures.
 With ample space and swift service, this casual eatery makes a great spot for lunch.

 Address: 243 Beach Road, Singapore 189754

 Tel: 6396 8464